bitfocus/companion-module-songbeamer-osc/companion/HELP.md

 ## Changelog

-### planned Version 2.3.0
+### Version 2.3.0

-- Companion 4.0 compatibility
+- updated to match companion 4.0
+- upgraded used modules - companion_base 1.12 beucase of "isVisibleExpression" -> incompatible with older versions of companion

 ### Version 2.2.0